When Does Multi-Agent Collaboration Help? An Entropy Perspective: Experimental Details

 \subsection{Evaluation}

-\paragraph{Models and Configurations.} We evaluate five open-source LLMs: LLaMA-3.1-8B-Instruct, LLaMA-3.2-3B-Instruct~\citep{llama3-arxiv24}, and Qwen3-0.6B, Qwen3-4B, Qwen3-8B~\citep{qwen3-arxiv25}.
+\paragraph{Models and Configurations.} We evaluate five open-source LLMs on reasoning benchmarks: LLaMA-3.1-8B-Instruct, LLaMA-3.2-3B-Instruct~\citep{llama3-arxiv24}, and Qwen3-0.6B, Qwen3-4B, Qwen3-8B~\citep{qwen3-arxiv25}.
 All systems are built using the same $M_{\text{base}}$, with the number of interaction rounds fixed to $R=2$, temperature set to 0.6, top-$p$ to 0.95, and maximum sequence length to 8,192 tokens.
 On the challenging \texttt{AIME24/25} benchmarks, the maximum sequence length is set to 16,384 tokens.
-We validate the robustness of our findings under varying temperatures in Appendix~\ref{app:temperature-ablation} and verify that they generalize when scaling to 14B parameters in Appendix~\ref{app:model-size}.
+For Qwen3 models, thinking mode is enabled by default (\texttt{enable\_thinking=True}), which activates extended chain-of-thought reasoning prior to the final response; the thinking tokens are included in the entropy computation.
+We validate the robustness of our findings across varying temperatures (Appendix~\ref{app:temperature-ablation}) and verify their generalizability to 14B-parameter models (Appendices~\ref{app:model-size} and \ref{app:gaia}).